Oscar Schindler (horse): 1997: five-year-old season

 Oscar Schindler began his fourth season of racing by finishing second to the filly Dance Design in the Tattersalls Gold Cup on 25 May but twelve days later in the Coronation Cup at Epsom Racecourse he ran poorly when coming home last of the five runners behind Singspiel.

 The horse was off the course for over two months before returning in the Royal Whip Stakes in August when he finished a close third behind King Alex and Rayouni.
 On 20 September, Oscar Schindler attempted to become the first horse to win two runnings of the Irish St. Leger and started the 2/1 joint favourite alongside his old rival Classic Cliche.
 The other five runners were Persian Punch, Whitewater Affair (John Porter Stakes), Samraan (King George V Stakes), Family Tradition (Debutante Stakes) and the undefeated Stage Affair.
 Stephen Craine settled the horse in fifth place before moving up into third place behind Whitewater Affair and Persian Punch in the straight.
 Oscar Schindler took the lead a furlong and a half from the finish and kept on well to win by two lengths from Persian Punch with a gap of two and a half lengths back to Whitewater Affair in third.
 Kevin Prendergast commented "He'll improve for that and it's all systems go for the Arc".

 In October Oscar Schindler ran for the second time in the Prix de l'Arc de Triomphe.
 He started at odds of 12.3/1 and stayed on in the straight and finished fourth of the eighteen runners behind Peintre Celebre, Pilsudski and the German filly Borgia.
 Later that month he finished third to Ebadiyla in the Prix Royal-Oak over 3100 metres at Longchamp.
 He ended his season with a trip to Tokyo Racecourse for the Japan Cup on 23 November and finished unplaced behind Pilsudski.

-Oscar Schindler remained in training as a seven-year-old but never reached the racecourse.
+Oscar Schindler remained in training as a six-year-old but never reached the racecourse.
 In early spring he was sent to race in Dubai but sustained an injury and returned to Europe.
 He was being prepared for a fourth run in the Irish St. Leger when he suffered another injury and was retired.
 Prendergast said "He had a bit of a problem out in Dubai and he got over that, but then he got another small problem and we thought it better to retire him in case anything else happened.
 He has been a good servant.
 He is not quite the best horse I trained, that would be Nebbiolo, but he is one of the better ones."